- THIS EVENT HAS BEEN POSTPONED UNTIL AUTUMN 2020 DUE TO THE UNAVOIDABLE CONDITIONS.

 Place: Nr Lewes, East Sussex, by the Ouse. (address and sat nav details to follow)

 Times: Arrive from 16.00 Friday for dinner at 18.30, leave 15.00 Sunday.

-Accommodation is in shared cabins with a couple of camping spots.
+Accommodation is indoor in a small number of dorm-style accommodation and camping.
+There are local bnb’s in for those who would prefer.
 Limited to 20 people.
-Stepdads, mentors and godfathers with boys and stepsons are most welcome within your specific family arrangements.
-Age for boys: 9 – 19.
+Stepdads, mentors and godfathers with boys/youth and stepsons are most welcome within your specific family arrangements.
+Age for boys/youth: 9 – 19.

 Food is included in the price.

 Cost: £200.00 per man and boy/youth pair.
 Bring more than one boy/youth for £250 for the weekend.